LoreKeeperKen/PingLog/README.md

 ### Logging

-The log file is date and timestamped.
-And each ping reply is timestamped.
+The log file and each ping is date and timestamped.

 No statistics are displayed or logged, only the ping replies.